Thank you for visiting my website!

 As an M.A. student, I completed a thesis entitled “Celtic Water Hags, Violent Children, and Wild Men: Reexamining the Syncretic Nature of Beowulf” under the direction of Thomas H. Crofts.
 In addition to completing the M.A. requirements with distinction, I also presented research at eight conferences, and organized several campus activities.

 Before attending ETSU for graduate studies, I worked as a high school English teacher for two years.
 I taught classes on American Literature, World Literature, and Communication.
 In this capacity, I learned much more than the content for the courses.
-I became an effective communicator to students between fourteen and eighteen years old by learning how to manage a classroom and create engaging lessons that encourage students to be responsible for their own learning beyond school walls.
+I became a more effective communicator with students and learned how to manage a classroom and create engaging lessons that encourage students to be responsible for their own learning beyond school walls.

-If you would like to see a copy of my most recent CV, you can download a copy here: Luke Shelton CV
+If you would like to see a copy of my most recent CV, you can download a copy here: Online CV